 Tailor and designer, Catherine

-Catherine wants to expand her business in designing and sewing baby suits.
+Catherine wants to expand her business in designing real daily life African fashion and sewing baby suits.
 She is happy that Jacana wants to guide her in this process.

 Guiding & Monitoring data

 During the last three months Le Tran (http://www.letran.design) a designer from the USA was involved in designing billboards for the tailor shop and the baby shop and also business cards.

 Catherine is saving money to go to China to buy all kind of baby things, which she will sell in her new shop.
 She already tried to sell baby items from China and this was a very good business.
 People come back and ask for it.
 She thinks Chipata is ready for this product.
 For now she is selling some baby clothes, blankets, towels and other things in her shop.

 Catherine came back end December 2017.
 She first wants to take some time to start up again.
 The business went on during the time she was out of the country, but it is always better when the director is back again.

 She bought the first baby things for her baby shop.
 For now in January and February she has a big order from a school in Chipata to sew all new uniforms for the school.
 After that she will have some money to buy more things for her baby shop.

 Catherine is out of the country because of family circumstances.
 Jacana will start guiding her again when she is back.